WayneDW/Reflected_Schrodinger_Bridge/rSB-FBSDE/README.md

 ## Installation

 This code is developed with Python3.
 PyTorch >=1.7 (we recommend 1.8.1).
-First, install the dependencies with [Anaconda](https://www.anaconda.com/products/individual) and activate the environment `sb-fbsde` with
+First, install the dependencies with [Anaconda](https://www.anaconda.com/products/individual) and activate the environment `rsb-fbsde` with
 ```bash
 conda env create --file requirements.yaml python=3
 conda activate rsb-fbsde